WunudurtyPratyush/Cisco-Notes/Cisco Unified IP Phone Initialization Process.md

 Procedure:

-If you have set the appropriate options in DHCP Server (such as option 66 or option 150) the Cisco unified phone IP Phone sends a request at initialization to the DHCP Server to get an IP address, Domain name System DNS) server address, and TFTP server name or address.
+1) If you have set the appropriate options in DHCP Server (such as option 66 or option 150) the Cisco unified phone IP Phone sends a request at initialization to the DHCP Server to get an IP address, Domain name System DNS) server address, and TFTP server name or address.
 It also gets a default gateway address if you have set these options in the DHCP server  (option 03)

-If DHCP Sends a DNS name of the TFTP Server, you need a DNS server IP address to map the name to an IP address.
-By pass this step to if the DHCP Server sends the IP address of the TFTP server.
-In this case study, DHCP Server sent the IP Address of the TFTP Server because DNS was not configured.
+2) If the DNS Server is configured, when DHCP Server sends a DNS name of the TFTP server we need a DNS Server IP address to Map the name to an IP Address.
+Bypass this step if the DHCP Server sends the IP Address of the TFTP server> In this case study, the DHCP Server sent the IP address of the TFTP because DNS Was not configured.

-If the DHCP server doesn’t include a TFTP Server name, the cisco unified IP Phone uses the default server name.
+3) If the DHCP server doesn’t include a TFTP Server name, the cisco unified IP Phone uses the default server name.
+4) The configuration file (.cnf) gets retrived fron the TFTP Server.
+All .cnf files have the name SEP<mac_address>.cnf.
+If this is the first time that the phone is registering with the Cisco Unified COmmunications Manager (CUCM) , a default file, SEPdeafult.cnf, gets downloaded to the Cisco phone.
+In this case study the first cisco unified IP Phone uses the IP Address 172.16.70.230 (its MAC address is 172.16.70.231